 One of the lowest Risk investment strategies is to Buy government Bonds.
 Unless the government defaults on its debt, there is a high probability you will get paid on the transaction.
 However, with low Risk comes low returns.
-Yields on Bonds only increase with there is low probability of being paid.
+Yields on Bonds only increase with there is a low probability is paid.

 QE ending, at some time in the future, will cause the stock market to fall.
 Unless the US economy is healthily standing on its own two economic feet.
 Right now, the data suggests it can’t.

 Yields are at long-term lows, but the trend is changing.
-Rising yields is sending Bond values down and we are in the midst of a long-term change in trend.
-Hence we have been trading/investing on TBT – an Exchange Traded Fund that invests in derivatives that correspond to the inverse performance of the Barclays US 20+ Year Treasury Bond Index.
+Rising yields are sending Bond values down and we are in the midst of a long-term change in trend.
+Hence we have a trading/investing on TBT – an Exchange Traded Fund that invests in derivatives that correspond to the inverse performance of the Barclays US 20+ Year Treasury Bond Index.

 The change in trend for TBT is clear, and we have been adopting strategies using options over the last several months.
 Our view is for a long-term bullish trend.

 Click here to get a free trial of our trade recommendations